A Pregnant Woman Was Sexually Assaulted and Murdered in Her Home. Over 60 Years Later, Police Identified Her Killer.

 In 1956, after the newly married Jepson was last seen shopping around noon, her husband Joe Jepson, who worked at the Air National Guard, came home and found his wife’s naked body on the bed with a knife stuck in her chest.

-Barbara Jepson, who was four months pregnant, had been raped following a series of other rapes in the neighborhood.
-The husband was ruled out as a suspect at the time, and nobody was arrested for the crime.
+Barbara Jepson, who was four months pregnant, had been raped, the latest in a series of other sexual assaults that occurred in the neighborhood.
+Her husband was ruled out as a suspect at the time, and nobody was arrested for the crime.

 While Evans went through the huge file, which consisted of findings from hundreds of detectives over the last 60 years, she zeroed in on Merz as a suspect after discovering there had been no forced entry at the residence.

-Though Merz had separated from her mother at the time, he still had access to the victim.
+Merz had separated from the victim's mother at the time.

 Then, in 1960, another teenager, Mary Ann Perdrotta, a 15-year-old who rode horses with Merz and had a stable close to him, was fatally stabbed nine times.

-Though detectives at the time suspected Merz, no arrest was made either.
-Within the next two to three years, Merz married Ina Merz, who was suspicious of her husband.
-Merz was an avid gambler, prolific child molester, an alcoholic and a womanizer.
+Though detectives at the time suspected Merz, no arrest was made in that case either.
+Within the next several years, Merz married Ina Merz, who grew suspicious of her husband.
+Merz reportedly was an avid gambler, prolific child molester, an alcoholic and a womanizer.

-As a result, Merz was arrested for molesting another 14-year-old girl.
-This time he was arrested and released while awaiting trial.
-Then, Ina accused him of molesting another girl after she found the minor’s underwear in a drawer in the house.
-Next, Merz in a rage chased her into the streets and fatally shot her repeatedly before taking his own life.
+As a result, Merz was arrested for molesting another 14-year-old girl, and he was released while awaiting trial.
+Then, his wife, Ina Metz, accused him of molesting another girl after she found the minor’s underwear in a drawer in their home.
+Merz, in a rage, chased her into the streets and fatally shot her repeatedly before taking his own life.

-Finally, Evans discovered one of Merz’s stepdaughters, who is now 60 years old, called the police in 2017 to tell them what she knew about Perdrotta’s death.
+Det.
+Evans discovered one of Merz’s stepdaughters, now 62, called the police in 2017 to tell them what she knew about Perdrotta’s death.
 She told detectives that Merz came home on the day Perdrotta was killed with a bloody knife, hands and clothes.

-In an attempt to solidify her case, and two weeks before Merz’s 87-year-old son died, she got his DNA with a warrant, hoping it could be matched to evidence collected at the scene.
+In an attempt to solidify her case, and two weeks before Merz’s 87-year-old son died, the detective obtained his DNA with a warrant, hoping it could be matched to evidence collected at the scene.
 However, the genetic materials were so old and the DNA match was inconclusive.

 Nevertheless, through its rigorous review policy, the LAPD determined there was enough evidence with a 99 percent certainty that Merz was Jepson’s killer, and the case was classified as closed.